Faculty and Department Chair Resources

 International/Non-American Citizen Finalist.
 If the finalist is not a U.S. citizen or permanent resident, the hiring unit must immediately inform the Office of International Education so they can assist the unit and the individual with obtaining legal work authorization.

 Appointment Paperwork.
 After appointment authorization has been received, the following appointment paperwork must be prepared:

 - Appointment Letter

-- Draft appointment letter must be reviewed by the Coordinator for Labor Relations & Faculty Affairs prior to obtaining signature
+- Draft appointment letters that deviate from the approved templates must be reviewed by Faculty Services prior to obtaining signature

 - Personnel Action Set-Up Form